Despite challenges, Salesforce says chatbot adoption is accelerating

 One example is Lee’s Famous Recipe Chicken Restaurant in Englewood, Ohio, which partnered with startup Hi Auto to build a conversational AI experience for its drive-thru customers.
 As a result of the pandemic, drive-thru orders in the U.S. saw an uptick of 22% in 2020.
 Consequently, drive-thru wait times increased by an average of 30 seconds, putting additional strain on employees.

 Hi Auto worked with Lee’s on a solution to the challenge.
 At the restaurant, the company’s chatbot greets guests, answers questions, suggests menu items, and enters orders into the point-of-sale system.
-If a customers asks an unrelated question — or requests something that’s not on the menu — the chatbot automatically hands them off to a human.
+If a customer asks an unrelated question — or requests something that’s not on the menu — the chatbot automatically hands them off to a human.
 It also integrates with Lee’s employee headsets, allowing employees to provide real-time updates to inventory, as needed.

 Lee’s plans to implement the chatbot at more of its drive-thrus, and Hi Auto says pilots with other restaurants are underway.